apertium/apertium-on-github/README.md

 ### Scripts

-These scripts rely on [SubGit][6] and use the `authors.txt` file to convert SVN users to GitHub emails to establish connections between commits and GitHub accounts.
+These scripts rely on [SubGit][6] being present in the current (top) directory and use the `authors.txt` file to convert
+SVN users to GitHub emails to establish connections between commits and GitHub accounts.
 Utility functions are located in `util.sh`.

-- `import-repo.sh [svn-url] [github-repo-name] [github-topic]` will import a single repo from SVN to GitHub.
+- `import-repo.sh "svn-url" "github-repo-name" "[github-topic-1, github-topic-2, ...]"`
+  will import the SVN repo at `svn-url` to GitHub with the name `github-repo-name` and the given (possibly only one) topics.
-- `import-modules.sh` imports all language pairs and modules from SVN to Github.
+- `import-modules.sh` imports all language pairs, modules, and the Apertium core from SVN to Github.
-- `create-metarepos.sh` creates all the mono-repositories and syncs the submodules that are created by `import-modules.sh`.
+- `create-metarepos.sh` creates all the mono-repos and syncs the submodules that are created by `import-modules.sh`.

+For the actual migration, an owner of the [apertium GitHub organization][2] needs to:
+1. create a [GitHub OAuth token][7] with 'repo' permissions
+1. set the environment variable `GITHUB_OAUTH_TOKEN` with the token above
+1. download and unzip [SubGit][6] in the current directory
+1. edit line 5 with their own GitHub username, and line 6 with `apertium`
+1. run `./import-modules.sh`
+1. run `./create-metarepos.sh`

 - TODO: svn propset script